-While the name of Chef John DeLucie's Bedford & Co. would suggest Williamsburg, the physical scale and prices are very Manhattan.
-The two-story Midtown East restaurant, within the Renwick Hotel, is a tribute to the American surf and turf: a wood-burning grill fires the two staring large format dishes, a dry-aged bone-in rib eye and a whole roasted branzino.
-Much cheaper mains range from duck breast to charred lamb leg to a burger with cheddar and pork belly.
-The space can only be described as industrial-chic, and diners are surrounded by polished wood, leather the color of pigs blood, and hints of midcentury modern in Eames chairs and geometric light fixtures above the bar.
+While the name of Chef John DeLucie's restaurant would suggest its locale to be Williamsburg, Bedford & Co. is in fact in the heart of Midtown East at the Renwick Hotel.
+A tribute to the American tradition of surf and turf, the menu centers around two large-format dishes: a dry-aged bone-in rib eye and whole-roasted branzino.
+More approachable mains range from duck breast and charred lamb leg to a burger topped with Cheddar and pork belly.
+The dining room has a midcentury modern feel with polished wood walls, Eames chairs, and geometric light fixtures.

 A mural inspired by Washington Irving's 'Headless Horseman' overlooks this high-ceilinged restaurant in the W Hotel off Union Square.
 The menu is sprinkled with Mediterranean flavors that show up in small plates like prosciutto flatbread and ricotta meatballs, while the main courses have more American red blood in their veins, from hanger steak to braised short rib with roasted Brussels sprouts.
 Don't miss the Manhattan cocktail served in a glass flask that's large enough to last four pours.